CaptainFurax/4k-Freedom-Force/README.md

   + Parental Advisory :-) :
     + This is *"Dirty" HTML*, no headers, no closing "</body>" tag, etc...So, it's __100% not at all W3C validated__ - It is size-optimized...
     + ...and not responsive too => Don't even try to __resize your window during playing, it'll screw the demo correct playing !!!__
-    + Proudly tested on an I5-4590/8Gb RAM + 512Gb Graphic Card
+    + Proudly tested on an I5-4590/8Gb RAM + 512Mb Graphic Card
     + __Best rendering on : Linux/Chrome, Linux/Chromium, W8.1/Chrome, W8.1/Chromium.__
     + Weird rendering on : Linux/Firefox [ weird & slow ], W8.1/Edge[ weird behaviour ], W8.1/Firefox [ a bit Weird ]
+    + __Won't work at all on Apple/Safari -> Worst, it can freeze your browser.__
     + Tested on LED 1920x1080 & LCD 1680x1050

 With no doubt : i dedicate this screen to __PEOPLE OF UKRAINE FIGHTING 4 THEIR FREEDOM.__